4.5 miles of dreamy riverfront and luxurious living on 1,080 majestic San Saba acres

 Turkeys roost by the river literally by the hundreds.
 In good years quail abound in huntable numbers.

 If you are a history or Indian artifact buff, you can actually feel the times gone by with every step where true arrowheads and working tools have been left behind by various Native American tribes.
 The owner has found many arrowheads by the river, where the Indians dined on freshwater mussels.
 Sometimes called bird points, these are Perdiz, Cuney, Edwards and possibly Scallorn typically found in close association with mussel shell middens.
-He also has a piece of a metate, or mealing stone, which was used to grind corn and acorns.
+He also has a piece of a metate, or meading stone, which was used to grind corn and acorns.

 The geology of this place is well mapped on "The Geological Atlas of Texas," published by the Texas Water Board.
 It sits entirely on Sandstone Number 16 Member of the Strawn Formation.
 The historical consensus is that this was a flint quarry area that prehistoric man came to regularly over at least 6,000 to 8,000 years.

-A deep water free-flowing artesian well recently drilled and completed penetrates the entire sequence of sedimentary rock deposited at this location.
+A deep water free-flowing artesian well recently drilled at a cost of more than $300,000 and completed penetrates the entire sequence of sedimentary rock deposited at this location.
 It is a little more than 3,000 feet deep and extends into the underlying granite.
 The well was completed to produce water from the Hickory Sandstone Formation of the Cambrian geologic age, which lies directly on the granite.
 Equal quantities of water were seen to flow from the overlying San Saba/Ellenberger formation of the Ordovician age, which is primarily a massive limestone.
 The first 1,000 feet of the well is cased with 10-inch steel casing.
-From there to the top of the Hickory Sandstone is , as I recall, standard 8 inch steel casing.
+From there to the top of the Hickory Sandstone is standard 8 inch steel casing.
 From the top of the Hickory Sandstone to the granite is open hole, which is commonly used to develop Hickory wells.
 The well flows at about 60 gallons/minute and slightly less than 50 psi.
 It is presently being used to irrigate hybrid Bermuda grass with excellent results.
 The artesian pressure will drive eight sprinklers with no pump needed.
 The water is moderately brackish and is also excellent for irrigating many vegetables, especially tomatoes.

 The water has been tested for reverse osmosis and the consultant reported that bottled water quality could be attained if desired.